ryan-parag/MJML-email-starter/README.md

 # MJML Email Starter

+## What is this project?
+This repository is a lightweight starter project that may help compile multiple MJML files into static HTML emails at once.
+Rather than continuously use the command line to compile each file, this project may help manage compile all the files located in the `src` folder.

 ## What is MJML?
 MJML is a markup language designed to reduce the pain of coding a responsive email.
 Its semantic syntax makes it easy and straightforward and its rich standard components library speeds up your development time and lightens your email codebase.
 MJML’s open-source engine generates high quality responsive HTML compliant with best practices.